LucasFASouza/weather-api/README.md

 1. Clone this repository.
 2. Install the required Python packages: `pip install -r requirements.txt`
 3. Set the following environment variables:
+   - `IS_DEVELOPMENT`: Set to True for development mode, False for production.
    - `OPENWEATHERMAP_API_KEY`: Your OpenWeatherMap API key.
    - `OPENWEATHERMAP_URL`: The URL of the OpenWeatherMap API.
    - `MONGODB_URI`: The URI of your MongoDB database.